 Benefits management is the very heart of the Foundation Spatial Data Framework.
 This program is driven by the need to deliver benefits to all key stakeholders (information suppliers, information aggregators, output owners and users).
 This is achieved by projects creating outputs, which build capabilities, which transition into outcomes that service the purpose of realising benefits to the FSDF organisation.

 As well as helping the change program achieve what is need BRM will assist in keeping track of the time and resource investment contributed by various government stakeholders.
 A benefit is the measurable improvement resulting from an outcomes perceived as an advantage by one or more stakeholders.
 The FSDF has identified and agreed to specific benefits.
-An example is shown below and the full set of benefits is provided here.

 In the model above the following objects are defined and identified;